 Facilities are categorized based on their reporting status in the program.
 Facilities subject to the AB 2588 Program are required to either file an emissions inventory plan and report with the local air district or as an alternative the District prioritizes and conducts the risk assessment as part of a permitting action.
 The District reviews and approves the plan and reports.
 The District performs a prioritization score for the facility.
 If the prioritization score indicates further evaluation is necessary, the facility is required to perform a health risk assessment (HRA).
 If the results from the HRA indicate a potential significant risk to the public, the facility is required to notify the public exposed to the emissions.
 A facility subject to the public notification requirement then may need to develop a risk reduction plan to lower the emissions below significance levels.
-After complying with the initial reporting requirements, based on the prioritization scores or HRA results, facilities may be required to submit update reports every four years.
+After complying with the initial reporting required to submit update reports every four years.